• HOME

 Explore Porto Old Town

 The inscription of Porto historic center (together with the Luiz I bridge and the Monastery of Serra do Pilar) as a UNESCO World Heritage Site dates back to 1996.
-As you walk up and down the hills and discover the many landmarks, it soon gets apparent why Porto is so unique.
-Over the centuries, as the city grew bigger and new monuments were built, the urban landscape maintained a harmony, which is still palpable.
+As you walk up and down the hills and discover the many landmarks, it soon becomes apparent why Porto is so unique.
+Over the centuries, as the city grew bigger and new monuments were built, the urban landscape maintained a harmony that is still palpable.

 Porto, Portugal